 1. Copper Canyon Railway Engineering Marvel

-You can get on the train as far north as the city of Chihuahua, the state capital, and ride it all the way to the ocean side city of Los Mochis.
+You can get on the train as far north as the city of Chihuahua, the state capital, and ride it to the ocean side city of Los Mochis.

-But the train’s selling point is the middle, where it cuts through the canyon and provides some of the most spectacular vistas you’ll ever see.
+But the train's selling point is the middle, where it cuts through the canyon and provides some of the most astonishing vistas you'll ever see.

-Coming south from Chihuahua, watching the landscape turn from flat farmland to hilly pine forests and finally to mountains before entering the canyon itself was spectacular.
+Coming south from Chihuahua, watching the landscape turn from flat farmland to hilly pine forests and finally to mountains before entering the canyon itself was remarkable.

 The scenery turns more beautiful by the minute.

-Don’t shoot too many picture early in the trip, although I know it’s tempting.
+Don't shoot too many pictures early in the trip, although I know it's tempting.
 The good stuff is at the end as you inch closer and closer to Copper Canyon.